Monitor Your Cloud Architecture and App Dependencies With Datadog CNM | Datadog

 Manage your cloud traffic costs

 As you scale your cloud resources, it becomes increasingly important to optimize your network traffic costs.
 Cloud providers charge different rates for traffic depending on whether it is flowing within an availability zone (AZ), between AZs, between geographic regions, or to the open internet, which makes it difficult to understand how these different types of traffic contribute to your bill.
-Because NPM lets you visualize traffic between key tagged groups like cloud region, AZ, VPC, and service, you can determine the traffic volume associated with each of these different types of communication, and spot inefficiencies.
+Because CNM lets you visualize traffic between key tagged groups like cloud region, AZ, VPC, and service, you can determine the traffic volume associated with each of these different types of communication, and spot inefficiencies.

 Identify the culprits of inefficient, cross-regional traffic